george0st/qgate-model/docs/usecases.md

-# Expected use cases for key-value model
+# Use cases for key-value model

-The list of expected use cases for key-value (feature store) model:
+The list of expected use cases for key-value model (for MLOps with/without feature store):

  - **UC001: Get list of parties**
    - with details e.g. income, etc.